 Hang on, what’s really behind these issues?

-Before rushing in to feeling even more shame, guilt, and gendered responsibility as a menstruating human being… Let’s just put these problems into a wider context.
+Before rushing in to feeling even more shame, guilt, and gendered responsibility… Let’s just put these problems into a wider context.

-So, not only is menstrual blood a sign of healthy fertility, i.e. critical to the survival of the human species, but it contains cells that may one day cure macular degeneration, spinal cord injury, stroke, burns, heart disease, diabetes, osteoarthritis, and rheumatoid arthritis (as well as allowing new drugs to be tested without the use of animals or human subjects- well, at least until the later stages of trials).
+So, not only is menstrual cycle critical to our health and wellbeing, but it contains cells that may one day cure macular degeneration, spinal cord injury, stroke, burns, heart disease, diabetes, osteoarthritis, and rheumatoid arthritis (as well as allowing new drugs to be tested without the use of animals or human subjects- well, at least until the later stages of trials).
 More info.

 The real problem is the lack of access to water, sanitation, and menstrual hygiene products for so many people, and the unnecessary, unscientific, and sexist, menstruation taboo perpetuated by people all over the world.

-2. The production, usage, distribution, and disposal of non-reusable sanitary products (i.e. tampons and pads) – Well, yes this is an issue (approx. 6kg of landfill per menstruating person per year (UK)); The solution is pretty obvious, especially for those of us with access to clean water, both in terms of environmental responsibility, and health; use a menstrual cup.
+2. The production, usage, distribution, and disposal of non-reusable sanitary products (i.e. tampons and pads) – Well, yes this is an issue (approx. 6kg of landfill per menstruating person per year (UK)); The solution is pretty obvious, especially for those of us with access to clean water, both in terms of environmental responsibility, and health; opt for a reusable period product.

-But, before we start wailing and gnashing our teeth about the terrible things us menstruators do to the planet, let’s put our landfill waste into perspective.
+But, before we start wailing and gnashing our teeth about the terrible things we do to the planet in the name of period management, let’s put our landfill waste into perspective.
 Answer me this: Do you feel personally ashamed that the NHS produces approx. 32Kg of non-recyclable waste per person per year (UK)?
 Do those blood soaked bandages make you want to point at a car crash victim and tell them to “bloomin’ well stop bleeding, or at least bleed in a more environmentally-friendly manner”?

-How about the disposal of condoms, which also have biological (yuk) waste inside them?
+How about the disposal of condoms, which also have biological waste inside them?
 Feel like telling those who use them to stop it and simply refrain from having safe/ non-generative sex?
 (Good luck with that).
 How about toilet paper?
-We, the proud citizens of the UK, use/ waste more than any other European country- 17kg per person per year (yes!!
-Get in!!
-Making Britain great again!!).
+We, the proud citizens of the UK, use/ waste more than any other European country- 17kg per person per year.
 Or the 4000 nappies (mainly disposable ones) used per UK baby (collecting their wee and poo and keeping it safe for hundreds of years in landfill)?

 The real problem is that we live in a profiteering consumerist world that encourages the use of disposable products- for more, and less-essential items.
-It is also that we are so conditioned to feel ashamed of our menstruating bodies (despite them being the very thing that keeps our species alive) that we tend to focus on it as a ‘women’s issue’ and women’s responsibility, when it is actually a human reproduction thing.
-But, don’t get me wrong- you do really need to get a cup!
+It is also that we are so conditioned to feel ashamed of our menstruating bodies (despite them protecting our health and lives) that we tend to focus on it as a ‘women’s issue’ and women’s responsibility, when it is actually a human reproduction thing.
+But, don’t get me wrong- you really should give a cup or washable pants/ pads a go!

 3. The production, usage, distribution, and disposal of hormonal medications– Well, did you hear the one about the Irish-based US pharmaceutical company and the Dutch pigs?
 Sadly, it’s not a joke.